 Step 3: Stress-Testing the “What Ifs.”

-Once our portfolio allocations are in place, we use quantitative tools to stress test our strategies to help identify potential weak links or missed opportunities in our thinking.
+Once our portfolio allocations are mapped out, we use quantitative tools to stress test our strategies to help identify potential weak links or missed opportunities in our thinking.
 Stress testing is a way of determining both the probability of events and the effects of such events on our client’s portfolio outcomes.
-Through stress testing, we believe we can better shape our client portfolios to be more resistant to market factors.
+Through stress testing, we believe we can better shape our client portfolios to be more adaptive to market factors.
 For example, we may know on paper that rising energy prices tend to affect consumer car buying habits and/or the price of airline tickets, yet is it possible rising energy prices affect inflation and interest rates, thus affecting everything from home loans to bond values?
 You bet.
 Stress testing is a way for us to tell how tightly correlated different holdings are within portfolios, empowering us to build more efficient and diversified portfolios for our clients.

 Step 4: Tactical Tweaks